Women you should know

 What I mean by “know”

 Taking the time to get to know someone isn't just learning their name or a little part of their history.
 Getting to know someone is delving into their hopes, dreams, and fears.
 It means taking the time to try to understand them as a person and allowing them the space to share themselves with you.
-We have the power to inspire someone else to not only tell their story but to also share it with their families.
+We have the power to inspire someone else to not only tell their story but also share it with their families.

 How to get to know her